 Lovelock: Mozilla as default browser from Thunderbird

-Last week, I upgraded to Fedora 15 (codename: Lovelock).
-One of the new annoying "features" is that Google Chrome somehow got to be the default browser when I click a link from Firefox.
 I Google'd around, and couldn't find how to fix it.
 So I decided to strace it.
 Apparently, Thunderbird launches gvfs-open to open a browser.
-Again I straced the command "gvfs-open http://www.geeklab.info", and found that it opens /usr/local/share/applications/defaults.list, which referred to google-chrome.desktop instead of mozilla-firefox.desktop.
+Again I straced the command "gvfs-open https://www.geeklab.info", and found that it opens /usr/local/share/applications/defaults.list, which referred to google-chrome.desktop instead of mozilla-firefox.desktop.
 My file now contains:

 [Default Applications]